ryanniemann/Getting-and-Cleaning-Data-Assignment/README.md

 The R script called run_analysis.R does the following:

-A. Checks to see if the dataset file is downloaded, if not the script will downloads the dataset file.
+A. Checks to see if the dataset file is downloaded, if not the script will download the dataset file.

 Then,